 INT 381G – Internship

-LAW 101P – International Law
+LAW 101G – Introduction to International and European Law

 The course covers the basic legal concepts, issues and themes that are common to the world’s major legal systems.
 Students will become familiar with the legal principles and theories that they will encounter throughout the entire Law programme at Vesalius.
 Topics include legal history, nature and components of law, relationship between morality and law, natural law and legal positivism, hierarchy of legal sources, role of legislators and courts, the process of legal analysis (including judicial opinions, facts, legal issues, applicable law and the judgment), contracts law, torts law, criminal law, public/private law, jurisprudence, substantive and procedural issues, and conflicts of law.

 LAW 201G – Humanitarian Law